vietnogi/reactDemo/README.md

 # React Demo
 An introduction to ReactJS.
+React is ONLY THE VIEW LAYER and the demo is simple.
 The huge benefits React gives you are hard to fully explain to a newcomer.
 You will understand it once you use it.

 ## Prerequsites
 - NVM